Configure ARP inspection

 • Inspect Enabled—To perform ARP inspection on the selected interfaces and zones.

-• Flood Enabled—Whether to flood ARP requests that do not match static ARP entries out all interfaces other than the originating interface or the dedicated management interface.
-This is the default behavior.
+• Flood Enabled—Floods ARP requests that do not match static ARP entries to all interfaces except the originating or dedicated management interface.
+By default, this behavior is enabled.

-If you do not elect to flood ARP requests, then only those requests that exactly match static ARP entries are allowed.
+If you choose not to flood ARP requests, only requests that match static ARP entries are allowed.

 • Security Zones—Add the zones that contain the interfaces on which to perform the selected actions.
 The zones must be switched zones.
-For interfaces not in a zone, you can type the interface name into the field below the Selected Security Zone list and click Add.
-These rules will be applied to a device only if the device includes the selected interfaces or zones.
+For interfaces not in a zone, type the interface name into the field in the Selected Security Zone list and click Add.
+The device applies these rules only if it includes the selected interfaces or zones.

 3. Click OK.